 White Ermine Facts

-- The gorgeous White Ermine presents a few challenges for entomologists since they do not always display the same color patterns.
+- The gorgeous White Ermine presents a few challenges for entomologists since it does not always display the same color patterns.
 While the wings display a white color in all individuals, the pattern of dots varies.
 Some individuals display numerous black dots, while others may have no dots at all.

 - This seemingly delicate Lepidoptera also conceals a dangerous secret.
-They serve as an excellent example of how beauty often conceals danger in nature.
-This insect has few, if any, natural predators because their body contains relatively powerful toxins!
-This little “beauty” poses as much danger to most animals as does a “beast.”
+It serves as an excellent example of how beauty often conceals danger in nature.
+This insect has few, if any, natural predators because its body contains relatively powerful toxins.

-- Due to their numbers and extensive range, the IUCN does not currently have a listing of them.
-Yet the Catalogue of Life does have a listing of them.
-While their numbers currently seem stable, many fear for their future, due to changing conditions within their habitat range.
+- Due to its numbers and extensive range, the IUCN does not currently have a listing for it.
+Yet the Catalogue of Life does have a listing for it.
+While its numbers currently seem stable, many fear for its future, due to changing conditions within its habitat range.

 White Ermine Physical Description

 The beautiful White Ermine is a rather moderate-sized species of moth.
-They attain an average wingspan of between 1.3 and 1.9 in (34-48 mm).
-While many moths display some degree of sexual dimorphism, they do not.
+Individuals attain an average wingspan of between 1.3 and 1.9 in (34-48 mm).
+While many moths display some degree of sexual dimorphism, it does not.

-Their antennae form yet another trait which sets them apart from many other moths.
-That’s because, in their case, these attain much greater lengths relative to body size.
+The antennae form yet another trait which sets this specimen apart from many other moths.
+That’s because, in its case, these attain much greater lengths relative to body size.

-Yet their beauty conceals a dark secret.
-The bodies of this species create relatively strong toxins, so they have few natural predators.
+However, its beauty conceals a dark secret.
+The bodies of this species create relatively strong toxins, so it has few natural predators.

 White Ermine Distribution, Habitat, and Ecology

 The lovely White Ermine has a wide, yet specific, habitat range.
-That’s because they only inhabit the temperate zone of Eurasia.
+That’s because it only inhabits the temperate zone of Eurasia.
 This range extends from Europe through southern Siberia and Kazakhstan to China, Korea, and Japan.

-Yet within that range, they have adapted to several types of habitats.
+But within that range, it has adapted to several types of habitats.
 These include hedgerows, heathland, moors, forests, and even gardens.
-This species typically flies between May and September, depending on their precise area.
+This species typically flies between May and September, depending on the precise area.

-Their larvae feed on a variety of plants, most typically herbaceous ones.
-Due to the presence of toxins in their bodies, they have few natural predators.
+In addition, the larvae feed on a wide variety of plants, most typically herbaceous ones.
+These naturally vary between regions.
+Due to the presence of toxins in its body, the species has few natural predators.

-Though the species still appears rather numerous, many people fear for their future.
-Like many invertebrates, they remain especially vulnerable to climate change.
+Though the species still appears rather numerous, many people fear for its future.
+Like many invertebrates, it remains especially vulnerable to climate change.